raydelto/happythings/README.md

 Most of the code was taken from google's chromecast examples, have a look yourself.

-Raydelto Hernandez contributed to this project
+Raydelto Hernandez contributed to this project.

+ITLA students are active colloborators of this project.

 You can download the app from google play [here](https://goo.gl/WfTI4y)